inaos/iron-array-python/doc/source/reference/expressions.rst

 or as regular Python expressions, see tutorials section for details), or from User Defined Functions which are described later in section `UDFs`_.

 Expressions are implemented in the :py:class:`iarray.Expr` class.
-Once build, they can be evaluated via the :func:`iarray.Expr.eval` method.
+Once built, they can be evaluated via the :func:`iarray.Expr.eval` method.

 .. currentmodule:: iarray